GovernanceDataAlliance/GDA-Dashboard/README.md

 The dashboard is powered by [Jekyll](https://upload.wikimedia.org/wikipedia/commons/7/78/Dr_Jekyll_and_Mr_Hyde_poster_edit2.jpg).
-Once you've installed the Jekyll gem, you can use the `jekyll` command to build and run the application:
+Once you've installed the Jekyll gem and other deps, you can use npm to build and run the application:

 ```
 bundle install
-jekyll serve
+npm install

+npm run
 ```

 [Go go go!](http://localhost:4000)